JBShady/COD5-Remastered/README.md

 * (Upgraded, all) Increased reserve ammo from 40 to 42 so it is actually divisible by the magazine capacity (6)
 * (Upgraded, all) Changed the last shot animation so the pistol slides do not go back and glitch forward due to being categorized as a grenade launcher
 * (Upgraded, all) Added muzzle flash effects
-* (Upgraded, all) Added PaP firing soundsand grenade impact sounds instead of using the Rifle Grenade sounds
+* (Upgraded, all) Added PaP firing sounds and grenade impact sounds instead of using the Rifle Grenade sounds
 * (Upgraded, all) Slightly buffed fire rate and damage to make these weapons more rewarding, taking inspiration from how great the Mustang & Sally were in Black Ops I

 #### Type 99
 * Stats for upgraded/un-upgraded slightly rebalanced from default SP values to fit for zombies as a mid-tier LMG (damage, ammo, firerate)
 * Increased ADS FOV from 30 to 40 to give more visibility
 * Has visible bipod in models for both upgraded/un-upgraded versions
-* (Upgraded) Custom model with uniqe UV mapping of silver etching
+* (Upgraded) Custom model with unique UV mapping of silver etching

 #### DP-28
 * Stats for upgraded/un-upgraded slightly rebalanced from default SP values to fit for zombies as a mid/low-tier LMG (damage, ammo, firerate)
 * Rebalanced empty reload speed to closer match animation
 * Has visible bipod in models for both upgraded/un-upgraded versions
-* (Upgraded) Custom model with uniqe UV mapping of silver etching
+* (Upgraded) Custom model with unique UV mapping of silver etching

 #### SVT-40
 * Stats for upgraded/un-upgraded slightly rebalanced from default SP values to fit for zombies as a mid-tier rifle (damage, ammo, firerate)
 * (Upgraded) Gains 3-round burst functionality
-* (Upgraded) Custom model with uniqe UV mapping of silver etching
+* (Upgraded) Custom model with unique UV mapping of silver etching

 #### M9A1 Bazooka
 * Tweaked sprint and raise animation timing to look better